• What is Copywriting?

 There are so many types of insurance.
 As professional copywriters who want to do the right thing, we often feel like we need insurance to … cover ourselves.

 But while they may make us feel more professional, they’re often more than we need.
 And if you ask someone in the insurance industry, of course they’re going to advocate that you get insurance.
-So, go with your gut and what gives you piece of mind, but do your research, too.
+So, go with your gut and what gives you peace of mind, but do your research, too.

 Let’s address a few common types of insurance and whether or not they make sense for copywriters.